Causal Transfer in Medical Image Analysis: Applications

 \subsubsection{Causal Learning for Secure and Reliable Diagnostic Models}

 Embedding CTL within medical image analysis fundamentally strengthens the robustness and trustworthiness of the model \cite{vlontzos2022review, jiao2024causal, rawal2025causality}.
-When a system understands the generative mechanism of disease appearance, it can detect deviations from physiologically plausible relationships \cite{zeng2022improving}.
-Therefore, such a system can recognise adversarial perturbations, synthetic insertions, or model-poisoning attacks that would deceive a purely statistical model \cite{tian2022confoundergan, jiao2024causal}.
+When a system models stable causal relationships in the data-generating process, deviations from these relationships may indicate noise, false associations, bias, or system instability \cite{zeng2022improving}.
+In medical imaging, this means that causal models may help identify predictions that conflict with expected anatomical, physiological, or pathological relationships.
+Therefore, such systems may be better positioned to recognise adversarial perturbations, synthetic insertions, or model-poisoning attacks that could deceive a purely statistical model \cite{tian2022confoundergan, jiao2024causal}.

-This insight parallels findings from cybersecurity research, where CTL and ensemble-based intrusion detection frameworks have been shown to improve stability under adversarial conditions by separating invariant behavioural features from spurious correlations \cite{malarkkan2025rethinking, jiao2024causal, alzu2025detect}.
+This insight parallels findings from cybersecurity research, where CTL and ensemble-based intrusion detection frameworks have been shown to improve stability under adversarial conditions by separating invariant behavioural features from spurious correlations \cite{malarkkan2025rethinking, jiao2024causal, alzubi2025detect}.
 Translated into the clinical domain, this principle enables medical AI to maintain consistent diagnostic reasoning even when the input is perturbed or originates from different imaging devices or institutions.